SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/TheBasics.md

 consider the data you're storing.
 Just because it contains a decimal point, that doesn't make floating-point numbers the right choice.
+XXX
+This approach is known as *fixed-point math* and contrasts with floating-point math described in the section below.

 Unlike integers,
 floating-point numbers make a different design tradeoff: